Gurge44/EndlessHostRoles/README.md

 <br>

 ## Additions, Changes, and improvements compared to TOHRE
 - Note: The goal with this branch is to improve the existing stuff over adding new roles.
-Some of the new stuff listed below are ported into TOHRE by me.
+If some of the stuff you see below are in TOHRE, they were originally coded by me.
 ### New gamemode
 - A brand new official gamemode, Basic FFA (Free For All)
 - This mode makes everyone a killer and the last player alive wins